harvey267/ntca-calculator/BLOG.md

 ## What they told me

-When I asked NTCA how the lump sum was calculated, I was told it was based on treasury bonds.
+When I asked how NTCA calculated the lump sum, I was told it was based on treasury bonds.

 That's not correct.